-As a result, of impairment test performed as We have reviewed the working papers of the component auditor and discussed the key assumptions and the methodology used in the impairment test models on property, plant and equipment of EGRES-2, made by management of EGRES-2.
-We assessed whether key assumptions events that were assessed by the Group as are in line with our understanding of EGRES-2
+We have reviewed the working papers of the component auditor and discussed the key assumptions and the methodology used in the impairment test models on property, plant and equipment of EGRES-2, made by management of EGRES-2.
+We assessed whether key assumptions are in line with our understanding of EGRES-2 operations.

-We also discussed with management of the Group and the Audit Committee plans in respect of this
+We also discussed with management of the Group and the Audit Committee plans in respect of this investment.